1979

-From top to bottom, left to right: the Soviet–Afghan War begins as the Soviet Union invades Afghanistan; the Iran hostage crisis erupts when militants seize the U.S. embassy in Tehran; American Airlines Flight 191 crashes in Chicago, killing 271 in the deadliest U.S. air disaster; Disco Demolition Night at Comiskey Park turns into a riot during an anti-disco stunt; the Assassination of Park Chung-hee ends 18 years of authoritarian rule in South Korea; the Sony Walkman debuts, transforming portable music; the SALT II treaty is signed by the U.S. and the Soviet Union to limit nuclear arms; the 1979 oil crisis sends fuel prices soaring after upheaval in Iran; and the Egypt–Israel peace treaty is signed, marking the first peace agreement between Israel and an Arab nation.
+From top to bottom, left to right: the Soviet–Afghan War begins as the Soviet Union invades Afghanistan; the Iran hostage crisis erupts when militants seize the U.S. embassy in Tehran; American Airlines Flight 191 crashes in Chicago, killing 271; Disco Demolition Night at Comiskey Park turns into a riot; the Three Mile Island accident causes a partial nuclear meltdown; the Sony Walkman debuts; SALT II is signed to limit nuclear arms; the 1979 oil crisis sends fuel prices soaring; and the Egypt–Israel peace treaty is signed, marking the first peace deal between Israel and an Arab nation.